GLOBAL MARKETS-Tech leads tentative rally as Powell soothes markets - News Break

 * Bonds steady after wild swings; dollar retains bid

-The rates-sensitive Nasdaq index closed at a record high on Tuesday, while tech stocks were bid in Asia - notably in Taiwan where the chipmaker-heavy benchmark rose more than 1%.
-MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.7%.
-Japan’s Nikkei was flat.
+The rates-sensitive Nasdaq index closed at a record high on Tuesday, while tech stocks were bid in Asia - notably in Taiwan where chipmakers helped the benchmark index rise 1%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.4%.
+Japan’s Nikkei rose 0.3%.

 The Fed had knocked stocks and boosted the dollar last week with a surprise projection for rate hikes as soon as 2023.